 Where is Saint-Malo?

 Getting from Paris to Saint-Malo by train is super easy and will only cost you 20 euros if you find a good deal to book in advance.
-There are multiple trains per day and it takes usually around 2.5 hours, so it is possible to visit Saint Malo as a day trip from Paris by train.
+There are multiple trains per day, and it usually takes around 2.5 hours, so it is possible to visit Saint Malo on a day trip from Paris by train.

 Have you visited Saint-Malo?
 Do you like it as much as I did?
-Please leave a comment below!
+Share your experience in the comments below!

 Share the word about Saint-Malo, add it to your Pinterest board: